Why Fungal Acne Tends To Pop Up In The Summer

 Unlike whiteheads, fungal acne technically isn’t even acne at all — it’s a yeast infection of hair follicles.
-As such, while it might be tempting to try and flatten every bump with some slash-and-burn chemical exfoliants and spot treatments, fungal acne won’t react the same way that a classic zit might.
-To help you make sense of this common issue (and shed some light on how to fight, heal, and prevent fungal breakouts), TZR turns to a suite of skin care experts.
+As such, while it might be tempting to try to flatten every bump with some slash-and-burn chemical exfoliants and spot treatments, fungal acne won’t react the same way that a classic zit might.
+To help you make sense of this common issue (and shed some light on how to fight, heal, and prevent fungal breakouts), TZR turned to a suite of skin care experts.
 Scroll on for your complete guide to dealing with — and treating — fungal acne.

 Fungal Acne Vs. Regular Acne

 Rachel Roff, skin care expert and founder of Urban Skin RX, explains that fungal acne is specifically caused by unchecked yeast growth.
-By comparison, she says, “traditional acne is caused more by oil production, bacteria, and hormones and tends to be on the sorer side” rather than itchiness and rash-like irritation.
+By comparison, she says, “traditional acne is caused more by oil production, bacteria, and hormones and tends to be on the sorer side,” rather than itchiness and rash-like irritation.

 Fungal Acne Signs & Symptoms

 If your regular acne treatments aren't working, that may be a sign that it's more than just the traditionally topical sort.
 “Be suspicious if acne doesn't respond to traditional therapies that focus on bacteria and hormone imbalances,” Dr. Frank says.
 Another key factor to consider is the placement of the acne.
-According to Roff, rarely will fungal acne present as one-off bumps — “It appears more in clusters,” she confirms.
+According to Roff, rarely will fungal acne present as one-off bumps.
+“It appears more in clusters,” she confirms.

 What Causes Fungal Acne?

-In short, fungal acne is caused by an imbalance in your body’s natural yeast and bacteria (the good kind, that is.)
+In short, fungal acne is caused by an imbalance in your body’s natural yeast and bacteria (the good kind, that is).
 “If you do something that wipes out the healthy bacteria — like using harsh anti-bacterial washes, occlusive oily skin care, or just taking antibiotics — there won’t be anything to keep the fungus in check,” Nabi explains.
-She says that as a result, that fungus can overdevelop which opens the door to irritation, inflammation, and fungal acne.
+She says that as a result, that fungus can overdevelop, which opens the door to irritation, inflammation, and fungal acne.

 “On top of antibiotics, anything that will create an occlusive, moist zone — think tight, non-breathable clothes like workout clothes or tight clothes that are not washed regularly — will help fungal acne to appear,” Nabi says.
 It’s not just surface-level either.
 Nabi explains that genetics can play a role in who’s predisposed to fungal acne.
-“A weak immune system condition is also usually associated with fungal acne,” she adds.
+“A weak immune system is also usually associated with fungal acne,” she adds.

 How To Treat Fungal Acne On Your Face

 Roff agrees, vouching for the method as well.
 “It is recommended to wash the area and leave the shampoo on the skin for two to three minutes and then rinse.
 This is especially great to do after a workout.”
-But shampoo isn't the only successful remedies.
+But shampoo isn't the only successful remedy.
 “It's best to use products with sulfur since this ingredient is antibacterial,” Roff explains.
 “Salicylic acid is another good option for acne.
 If a body wash or any other products with these ingredients don’t work after a few weeks, then it might be time to see a dermatologist so they can prescribe an oral medication.”

-However, trying to treat fungal acne with traditional treatments may actually make it worse.
+Trying to treat fungal acne with traditional treatments may actually make it worse.
 “Common acne treatments, especially antibiotics, won’t help at all and might even make your fungal acne worse because they will kill the protective healthy microbiome," Nabi says.
-“To keep the results and the skin in optimal condition, it is also recommended to use gentle and microbiome balancing skin care that has the power to boost beneficial bacteria and that does not create an unbalance in skin microbiome.”
+“To keep the results and the skin in optimal condition, it is also recommended to use gentle and microbiome balancing skin care that has the power to boost beneficial bacteria and that does not create an unbalance in [the] skin microbiome.”